Control-Oriented Deep Space Communications For Unmanned Space Exploration: Comparisons With Two Communication-Oriented Schemes

 where

-Thus, we solve (PA) and (PB) in an iterative way.
-The problems at the $i$th iteration are formulated as
+On this basis, we can solve (PA) and (PB) in an iterative way.
+The problems at the $i$ th iteration are formulated as

-where \eqref{f111} and \eqref{f122} are derived from the stable condition \eqref{f18} and $p_k^{i-1}$ is the solution obtained in the $(i-1)$th iteration.
-The algorithm converges as a result of the monotonicity and boundedness of generated solutions.
+where \eqref{f111} and \eqref{f122} are derived from the stable condition \eqref{f18} and $p_k^{i-1}$ is the solution obtained in the $(i-1)$ th iteration.
+The algorithm is assured to converge because of the monotonicity and boundedness of generated solutions.
 We summarize the corresponding algorithm in \textbf{Algorithm \ref{Tab2}}.